CruPCI/cru-payments/README.md

 ##### `cruPayments.creditCard.cvv.validate.all(cvv, cardNumber)`
 Returns true if all of the above cvv validators return true

+##### `cruPayments.creditCard.cvv.errors(cvv, cardType)`
+Returns an array of error message strings.
+For each invalid validator above (excluding `all`), a string containing an error message for that validator will be added in the above order.

 #### Card Expiry Date

 ##### `cruPayments.creditCard.expiryDate.validate.month(month, year)`